cmdcolin/jb2hubs/README.md

 ## Note

-This repo was written with the aid of Claude and avante.nvim
+This repo was written with the aid of AI tools including Claude and avante.nvim

-Big thank you as well to UCSC team for their data sharing and more!
+A huge thank you to UCSC team for their generous data sharing policy and work on these resources